 he level of monitoring and reporting would be based on the everity of the spill and may be discussed with the MOE Spills ction Center and MNR.

-dditional sediment and erosion control measure (silt fence, osion control blankets, etc) will be on site a ready for use if iginal measures are not suitable egular site inspection will occur by designated Environmental onitors.
-The level of monitoring and reporting would be based in the severity of the occurrence and may be discussed with the MOE Spills Action Center and MNR.
+dditional sediment and erosion control measure (silt fence, osion control blankets, etc.) will be on site a ready for use if iginal measures are not suitable efer to Spill Contingency Plan.